You may ask, “What’s the difference between this approach and the classic “Customer Journey?” That’s a great question, and there’s a clear difference:

 JTBD will ask you to consider the problem your solution is designed to solve and then take your solution completely out of the equation.
 Look holistically at the non-demographically segmented group of people who live with, wrestle with, and often ingeniously solve (often through workarounds) your problem.
-Prepare to be surprised.
+Prepare to be surprised and inspired.

 The revealed motivations and surprising workarounds will illuminate new ways for you to message around your product or service, and in many cases supply you with clear direction for improving a product or service your currently offer — or even innovating with a new offering in your niche.

 About the Author: Sam Lowe conducts research to help build full-featured road maps and strategies for BS LLC clients ranging from hospitality to health care and manufacturing to high tech.
 He’s also delightfully addicted to 2-wheeled vehicles, classical music, and fine teas.